 Nicole Curato is a Professor at the Centre for Deliberative Democracy and Global Governance.
 Her work examines how democratic deliberation can unfold in the aftermath of tragedies, including disasters, armed conflict and urban crime.
-She is the author of the prize-winning book Democracy in a Time of Misery (2019, Oxford University Press), Deliberative Mini-Publics: Core Design Features (2020, Policy Press), and the editor of the Journal of Deliberative Democracy.
+She is the author of the prize-winning book Democracy in a Time of Misery (2019, Oxford University Press), Deliberative Mini-Publics: Core Design Features (2020, Policy Press), and the former editor of the Journal of Deliberative Democracy.

 Lucy J. Parry